 We also provide individual programmes through strong links with mainstream schools and FE colleges, so students can specialise and flourish where their aspirations lie.

 Fun and achievement exist side-by-side and we celebrate success in many ways.
-Children and students enjoy many social occasions and events held at St Rose’s and at outside venues.
+Students enjoy many social occasions and events held at St Rose’s and St Martin’s and at outside venues.
 We offer many extra-curricular activities including sports, clubs and educational visits.

 We welcome questions and visitors at any time.